 You can create custom workouts that include goals for each workout step and for varied distances, times, and calories.
-During your activity, you can view workout-specific data screens that contain workout step information, such as the workout step distance or average step pace.

 Your device includes several preloaded workouts for multiple activities.
-You can create and find more workouts using Garmin Connect, or select a training plan that has built-in workouts and transfer them to your device.
+You can create and find more workouts using Garmin

+Connect or select a training plan that has built-in workouts, and transfer them to your device.